What if you’re trying to download an app or game, only to have the Google Play Store stuck with a download pending error?

 3. Clear Play Store Cache and Storage Data

 Corrupt temporary or cache data can hinder the smooth functioning of an app.
-It is advisable to clear a cache app when it becomes buggy or fails to start.
+When an app becomes buggy or unresponsive, it is best to clear its cache.
 This will give the app a fresh start and can help fix certain temporary issues.
 Here’s how to do it:

 4. Check Your Phone Storage Space